d-asensio/basic-node-with-jest-template/README.md

 - node 14.15.1

-> If you don't have node installed, a good way to do it is using [volta](https://volta.sh/), so you don't have to care about the version (in is defined in the package.json and volta will download the proper one for you)
+> If you don't have node installed, a good way to do it is using [volta](https://volta.sh/), so you don't have to care about the version (it is defined in the package.json and volta will download the proper one for you)

 ## Set up ⚙️